Universite-Gustave-Eiffel/plamade/README.md

 6. In program argument enter the option.
 For exemple : "-l Urbach -o C:noiseModelling\Block_WPS\GeoClimate_Tools\src\main\outPut\geoClimate -s 2154"
 7. Save and run

+You can also just modify the one already made which is called runGeo.

 There are 4 options.
 Options are :
 - "-l" or "--location" for the location.
 Example : "Paris". **(required)**
 - "-o" or "--output" for the output folder.
 Examble : "C:/temp/geoClimate". **(required)**